Ritchie League Events

 • A mask; these are required in the crafting space to help keep us all safe

 • Your own supplies or project to work on.
-We do not provide materials or instruction.

 • Arts and crafts supplies for our Swap Table!
 You are welcome to take items from the table, even if you didn't bring any.
 Anything leftover at the end of the day will be donated to the Reuse Centre.
+No garbage please.

 • We are an environmentally minded Community League, so we ask that you bring your own refillable water bottle or cup.